INF2A/Docker-cluster/Cluster -docker swarm/README.md

 <i>*The token and ip adress can be different on your setup.</i>

-We wil use a simple helloworld api.
+We will build a simple helloworld api.
 The api is build in java en make use of tomcat. <br />
+The api can be found in the docker folder: https://github.com/INF2A/RPI-docker-cluster/tree/master/Docker/Tomcat%20ARM

     sudo docker build -t helloworld .